erf/let_me_out/ABOUT.md

 First i made a very simple sliding puzzle game to get started.
 The logic was pretty easy to get right and i used a `ValueNotifer` to hold the puzzle state (similar to what I've described in my Medium article [Pragmatic State Handling in Flutter](https://medium.com/@erlendf/pragmatic-state-handling-in-flutter-d8c9bf5d7d2)).

 I knew from the start i wanted to simulate particles, and i imagined the particles were able to move around freely behind the grid of buttons.
-So i added two grids in a `Stack` - one with the buttons that the users could press to move the tiles, and another layer with simulated particles that got its position from the buttons using `GlobalKey`s.
+So i added two layers in a `Stack` - a grid with the buttons that the users could press to move the tiles, and another widget which simulates particles, that get their positions from the buttons using `GlobalKey`s.

-I previously build the package [flim](https://github.com/erf/flim) for simulating sprites, so i knew i had to use a `StatefulWidget` with the `SingleTickerProviderStateMixin` in addition to a `CustomPainter`, if i wanted to simulate some particles effectively and with full freedom.
-I used two physics models, one for the attraction towards buttons, and one for the gravity in solved state.
-I also add some random movement vectors to make the particles more alive and make them larger when hovered.
+I previously build the package [flim](https://github.com/erf/flim) for simulating sprites, so i knew i had to use a `StatefulWidget` with the `SingleTickerProviderStateMixin` in addition to a `CustomPainter`, if i wanted to simulate particles effectively and without constraints.
+I used two physics models, one for the button attraction whilst playing, and one for gravity in the solved state.
+I also add some random movement vectors to make the particles seem more alive and make them larger when hovered.
 I initially had more plans to use particles, but i think the minimal approach worked out OK.

 I'm fan a minimal design approach, like in my other [apps](https://apptakk.com), so i ended up with a simple grid of squares and some circular particles inside.
 I love pastel colors and the pink particles, represented a fresh contrast with the grey squares.